CitalopramReturn to Citalopram overview

 - There are other side-effects that you can get when taking this medicine - we have included the most common ones here.

-- Please look at the paper leaflet inside your medicine box, or ask a doctor or pharmaxist, if you want to know if you're getting a side-effect from your medicine.
+- Please look at the leaflet inside your medicine box, or ask a doctor or pharmacist, if you want to know if you're getting a side-effect from your medicine.

-- If you do get a side-effect, you can report it yourself using the About HeadMeds
+- If you do get a side-effect, you can report it yourself via the Yellow card system.

 Tell your doctor or pharmacist before you take citalopram if you have any of these conditions